julian-west/julian-west.github.io/_pages/about.md

 title: "About"
 ---

-Chemist by training Durham University
+After completing a master's degree in chemistry from Durham University and spending multiple summers interning in accountancy, I finally worked out that data science was far more interesting.

-Currently working as a data scientist for a market research provider in the semiconductor industry
+Moved into the world of data in my current role at a market research provider to the semiconductor industry.

-Completing an MSc in Business Analytics from Imperial College Business School

 Interested in all things data.
 In particular, the application of machine learning to quantitative finance.

+Outside of work in I play hockey, squash and have been known to occasionally run marathons.
+I am also fairly handy at [waterskiing](https://www.youtube.com/watch?v=DqTajYkYbEo).